Zekaroni/SpaceTeamLib/README.md

 ### Example Code
 (NOTE: This was all written while writing this document, meaning it is untested but should work in theory.
 Ask me if something isn't working when referencing this code.)<br><br>
 This code is an example of how to make an LED flash on and off until stopped (use `CTRL+C` to kill any running task, this is know as a `KeyboardInterrupt`).
-First connect and led to pin 3, and then connect it to a ground pin on the RaspberryPi.
+First connect an led to pin 3, and then connect it to a ground pin on the RaspberryPi.
 ```py
 from piWrapper import Board # Imports only Board from piWrapper
 # I reccomend doing it this way each time to avoid crowding the global variables